 Our Granting Approach

-Community need & impact
+Community need

 Innovation & sustainability

-We will seek to support programs that offer innovative and creative solutions to issues and programs that have the potential to be sustainable over the longer term.
+We seek to support programs that offer innovative and creative solutions to issues and programs that have the potential to be sustainable over the longer term.

 Access and C Care Joint Project Launch 2020